tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 path1: /publishingapis.html
 ---

 In this tutorial, we'll walk through a publishing workflow with one of the most common developer platforms: GitHub.
 When you create a repository on GitHub, the repository comes with a wiki that you can add pages to.
 This wiki can be convenient if your source code is stored on GitHub.
-Although GitHub is probably not a tool you would use for publishing your docs, understanding how to interact with it can be important for understanding [version control](pubapis_version_control.html).
+Although GitHub might not be a platform where you publish your docs, understanding how to interact with it can be important for understanding [version control](pubapis_version_control.html).

-Learning GitHub will allow you to become familiar with the version control workflows that are common with many docs-as-code tools.
+Learning GitHub will allow you to become familiar with the version control workflows that are common with many [docs-as-code tools](pubapis_docs_as_code_tool_options.html).
 For this reason, I have a detailed tutorial for using GitHub in this course.
 Regardless of whether you actually use GitHub as a publishing tool, this tutorial will introduce you to Git workflows with content.

 * TOC
 {:toc}